 In addition to my research and my teaching, I seek to contribute meaningfully to scholarly conversations within my discipline and within the larger university community.

-At St. Mary’s, I co-direct the Community for Teaching and Learning, a faculty-led initiative to foster conversations about pedagogy and better support teaching and learning on campus.
+At St. Mary’s, I co-founded the Community for Teaching and Learning, a faculty-led initiative to foster conversations about pedagogy and better support teaching and learning on campus, and co-directed it for three years.
+I have received several grants from the Wabash Center for Teaching and Learning in Theology and Religious Studies that allowed me to spearhead a successful curriculum revision for the Theology major for the first time in over 20 years.

 I also co-founded the Pre-Tenured Faculty Writing Group at St. Mary’s.
 At Yale, I founded a monthly Ancient Religions dissertation group.
 These meetings have become opportunities for peer-to-peer critique, interdisciplinarity, and fellowship in fields which can too often lead to isolation.